ptomli/spring-security-version/README.md

 ```

 `spring-security-version` simply declares a `dependencyManagement` entry for
-each Spring Security module, at it's own `project.version`.
+each Spring Security module, at its own `project.version`.
 So,
 `spring-security-version` `3.1.3.RELEASE` will result in any Spring Security
 transitive dependency being imported at `3.1.3.RELEASE`.
 Done, finished and
-klar!
+klaar!

 There are companion projects to handle other SpringSource project versions, such
 as